-Appendix B. Assessment against the clearing principles

-Assessment against the clearing principles Variance level Is further consideration required?
+Appendix B. Assessment against the clearing principles Assessment against the clearing principles Variance level Is further consideration required?
 Environmental value: biological values Principle (a): "Native vegetation should not be cleared if it comprises a high level of biodiversity."
-Assessment: Not likely to be at variance No There are no Threatened or Priority Ecological Communities located within the amendment area (GIS Database).
-There are no records of any conservation significant flora within the amendment area.
-There is potential habitat for three Priority flora species, however, the amendment area is not likely to represent significant habitat for these species and none were recorded within the amendment area (Onshore Environmental, 2022a).
-The fauna habitats within the amendment area are common in the local area and are not likely to support a high level of faunal diversity (Ecoscape, 2009; Onshore Environmental, 2022a).
-Principle (b): "Native vegetation should not be cleared if it comprises the whole or a part of, or is necessary for the maintenance of, a significant habitat for fauna."
-Not likely to be at variance No Assessment: The fauna habitat occurring within the amendment area was considered to be typical of the region, and is well represented in surrounding areas (Ecoscape, 2009; Onshore Environmental, 2022b; GIS Database).
-A desktop search identified several fauna species of conservation significance with the potential to occur within the broader application area, based on known distributions (Ecoscape, 2009; Onshore Environmental, 2022b; GIS Database).
-However, none were recorded during the fauna survey, and Ecoscape (2009) CPS 8358/2 Page 6
+Not likely to be at variance No Assessment: There are no Threatened or Priority Ecological Communities located within the application area (GIS Database).
+There are no records of any conservation significant flora within the application area.
+There is potential habitat for several Priority flora species, however, the application area is not likely to represent significant habitat for these species and none were recorded within the area proposed to be cleared (Onshore Environmental, 2022a).
+The fauna habitats within the application area are common in the local area and are not likely to support a high level of faunal diversity (Ecoscape, 2009; Onshore Environmental, 2022a). (as per CPS 8358/2) Principle (b): "Native vegetation should not be cleared if it comprises the whole or a part of, or is necessary for the maintenance of, a significant habitat for fauna."
+Not likely to be at variance No Assessment: The fauna habitat occurring within the application area was considered to be typical of the region, and is well represented in surrounding areas (Ecoscape, 2009; Onshore Environmental, 2022b; GIS Database).
+A desktop search identified several fauna species of conservation significance with the potential to occur within the broader application area (Ecoscape, 2009; Onshore Environmental, 2022b; GIS Database). (as per CPS 8358/2)